-Flowing along independently of the two aforementioned streams is the political stream.
+Flowing independently of the two aforementioned streams is the political stream.
 This stream is composed of such things as public mood, pressure group campaigns, and election results among others (Kingdon, 1995).
 As powerful as the stream is, political developments have considerable power in shaping how problems are defined and the sort of solutions devised to meet the problems head on.

 On December 31, 1981, Jerry Rawlings led a military coup that toppled the democratically elected Limann government.
-In the 11 years that followed, Jerry Rawlings ruled the country with an iron fist.
 A moratorium was placed on all forms of political party activities in the country.
 A 'culture of silence' characterized the general political atmosphere of the state (Gyimah-Boadi, 2012).
-However, succumbing to domestic and international pressure, the government Page | 15 inauspiciously outlined measures to return the country to democracy.
+However, succumbing to domestic and international pressures, the government outlined measures to return the country to democracy.
 Consequently, presidential elections were organized and run in November 1992.
-The National Democratic Congress, with Jerry Rawlings as its standard-bearer won an overwhelming victory such that he was the elected president to lead the country into the Fourth Republic.
-Being the leader of the country 11 years prior, the government was fully aware of the problem bedeviling the education sector of the country at the inception of the republic.
+The PNDC military government metamorphosed into the National Democratic Congress and with Jerry Rawlings as its standard-bearer competed and won an overwhelming victory in the national polls in 1992.
+Being the leader of the country 11 years prior, the government was fully aware of the problems bedeviling the education sector of the country at the inception of the republic.

 The public mood at the time of the reform was one of dissatisfaction with the state of the education system.
 Several factors accounted for the discontentment of the citizenry.
-At the turn of the 1990s, the country was beginning to bear the brunt of the economic crunch wrought by the SAP.
+At the turn of the 1990s, the country was beginning to bear the brunt of the economic crunch wrought by the

+SAP.
 The cut in government expenditure in the education system was greeted with disdain.
 Teachers and pupils alike could not lay hands on basic materials for teaching and learning.
 More so, the general shortage of qualified teachers to tutor pupils, the disappointing performance of students, and the newfound freedom under the democratic system conspired to ensure that the stakeholders within the education system and the wider populace clamored for a change in the education system (Tonah, 2009).